vladoshub/xr-gate/README.md

 1. It is recommended not to cover the glasses' cameras.
 It is also recommended to use the glasses in a bright place.

-2. It is recommended to make small head movements for a couple of seconds after the initial frame check in xr_client to ensure successful positioning.
+2. To ensure successful positioning, it is recommended to make small head movements for a few seconds after the initial frame check when starting xr_client.

 3. The current hand tracking system isn't perfect, and it's generally recommended to use joysticks instead of gestures (enabling override_controller automatically disables gestures, and vice versa).
 It is not recommended to wave your arms quickly or block the view of your hands in front of the front camera.